web-auth/doc/pure-php/advanced-behaviours/authenticator-selection-criteria.md

 A resident key shall be created if you want to [authenticate users without username](authentication-without-username.md).
 {% endhint %}

+{% hint style="warning" %}
+**Backward Compatibility (v5.3.0+):** The `requireResidentKey` property has been restored for backward compatibility with WebAuthn Level 3 specification.
+While `residentKey` is the preferred modern approach, `requireResidentKey` is still supported for legacy implementations.
+{% endhint %}

 ### User Verification

 [Please refer to this page](user-verification.md).